lewisdoesstuff/Cortisol/README.md

 ### Executing program

-* Run `Stress.exe` from the command line.
+* Run `Cortisol.exe` from the command line.

 #### Arguments

 ```
   -u, --usage      Set the desired CPU usage% for the test.
 Does not apply to the Mersenne Prime test.

-  -t, --threads    Set the desired amount of threads for the test to run on.
+  -c, --threads    Set the desired amount of threads for the test to run on.
 0 will run on all available threads.

   -d, --time       Set the desired time for the test to run.
 0 will run until cancelled.

+  -t, --temp       Display CPU temperature while test is running.

+  -m, --memory     Consume the given (MB) amount of RAM

   --help           Display this help screen.

   --version        Display version information.

 ```